Holography

 Holographic portraiture often resorts to a non-holographic intermediate imaging procedure, to avoid the dangerous high-powered pulsed lasers which would be needed to optically "freeze" moving subjects as perfectly as the extremely motion-intolerant holographic recording process requires.
 Early holography required high-power and expensive lasers.
 Currently, mass-produced low-cost laser diodes, such as those found on DVD recorders and used in other common applications, can be used to make holograms.
 They have made holography much more accessible to low-budget researchers, artists, and dedicated hobbyists.

 Most holograms produced are of static objects, but systems for displaying changing scenes on dynamic holographic displays are now being developed.

+Etymology

 The word holography comes from the Greek words ὅλος (holos; "whole") and γραφή (graphē; "writing" or "drawing").